Close

 Major Exhibitions

-Remember to Dream revisits the range and breadth of Carrie Mae Weems’ prolific career through seldom displayed and lesser-known works that demonstrate the evolution of her pioneering, politically engaged practice.
-Moving beyond iconic projects, Remember to Dream seeks to rebalance understanding of Weems’ artistic development over the past 30 years while locating her work in the context of her own lived experiences and commitment to activism.
-Ranging from large-scale installations to serial bodies of photography, the works in the exhibition provide a through-line from the Civil Rights Movement to Black Lives Matter, tracing significant moments of racial reckoning through Weems’ own lens.
+Remember to Dream revisits the range and breadth of Carrie Mae Weems’s prolific career through seldom displayed and lesser-known works that demonstrate the evolution of her pioneering, politically engaged practice.
+Moving beyond iconic projects, Remember to Dream seeks to rebalance an understanding of Weems’s artistic development over the past 30 years while locating her work in the context of her own lived experiences and commitment to activism.
+Ranging from large-scale installations to serial bodies of photography, the works in the exhibition provide a through-line from the Civil Rights Movement to Black Lives Matter, tracing significant moments of racial reckoning in the United States through Weems’s own lens.

 Remember to Dream contextualizes the present within a centuries-long struggle.
 An especially poignant and compelling representation of the brutal legacy of racism is Leave, Leave Now!
 (2022), a recent video installation resembling an old theater in which the artist and her sister tell the story of their grandfather Frank, a sharecropper who was a member of the Southern Tenant Farmers’ Union and worked on land in Arkansas.
 After being beaten and left for dead in Earle, Arkansas, in 1936, Frank escapes North to Chicago on foot out of the Jim Crow South, losing his land and for a time, his family.
 In the video, Weems powerfully calls for reparations for all he and his family lost over generations.